| Title: | Statistical Functions for the Maxwell-Boltzmann-Bose-Einstein-Fermi-Dirac (MBBEFD) Family of Distributions |

 logical; if |

-The algorithm is based on sections 4.1 and 4.2 of Bernegger (1997).
-With rare
+The default is an expectation-maximization form based on sections 4.1 and 4.2 of

-exceptions, the fitted and
+Bernegger (1997).
+With rare exceptions, the fitted and

 parameters must conform to: